Drive-In Theatres in the Georgia Mountains

-- Get the best parking space (shaded area if you arrive early when it’s hot, near exit if you like to beat the crowds after movie, get close to screen for less distractions, etc)
+- Get the best parking space (a shaded area if you arrive early when it’s hot, near the exit if you like to beat the crowds after the movie, get close to the screen for fewer distractions, etc.)

 - Wear comfortable shoes that are suitable for uneven grass, dirt, or gravel pathways (high heels are not a good option)

 - Turn off car lights after dark (both interior and exterior)

 - Plan to turn off your car during the movie – the sound of a running car and the smell of exhaust will distract from the movie

 - Note that it will be hard to see the screen from the backseat of a car — plan to bring lawn chairs or blankets for better viewing outside of the vehicle for backseat car occupants